rameerez/allgood/README.md

 You can then [use that endpoint to monitor the health of your application via UptimeRobot](https://uptimerobot.com/?rid=854006b5fe82e4), Pingdom, etc. These services will load your `/healthcheck` page every few minutes, so all checks will be run when UptimeRobot fetches the page.

+`allgood` aims to provide developers with peace of mind by answering the question "is production okay?" at a glance.

 ## Installation

 Add this line to your application's Gemfile: